csijcs/snakepipes/README.rst

 Installation
 -------------

+Begin by logging into the server and entering the terminal environment.

+First initialize conda in your environment with:

+``conda init``

 Ensure conda is properly installed by running:

 ``conda --version``

-If the command does not work, you may need to initialize conda in your environment with:
+Find the path to the conda your are using with:

-``conda init``

-You may need to log out and log back in for changes to take effect.
+``which conda``

+For harris server (most if not all users), your conda path should be:
+``/opt/anaconda/bin/conda''

+If you are on darwin, your conda path should be:
+``/opt/anaconda3/bin/conda''

-Once you have conda working, clone this repository into your desired location with:
+Once you have conda working and the proper path, clone this repository into your desired location with:

 ``git clone https://github.com/csijcs/snakepipes.git``